RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 Running the workflow
 ====================

-Now that we have all the required files, we can start running the workflow, either locally or in a cluster environment.
+Now that all the required files are prepared, we can start running the workflow, either locally or in a cluster environment.

-.. note:: In the example below

 Run the workflow locally
 ************************

-Use the following steps when you plan to execute the workflow on a single server or workstation.
+Use the following steps when you plan to execute the workflow on a single server, cloud instance or workstation.

 .. warning:: Please be aware that some steps of the workflow require a lot of memory or time, depending on the size of your input data.
+To get a better idea about the memory consumption, you can have a look at the provided ``sge.yaml`` or ``torque.yaml`` files.

 Navigate to the project folder containing your annotation and genome files, as well as the HRIBO folder.
 Start the workflow locally from this folder by running: